DFDLSchemas/faketdl/FakeTDLSpecification.md

 All messages start with these fields:

-- messageType - 1 character (T, D, or A for Track, IDentity, and Ack)
+- messageType - 1 character tag (T, D, or A for Track, IDentity, and Ack)
 - source unit number - originator of the message (5 characters)
 - message send time - time of day.
 Note that message send time is distinguished from the time an observation was made.